 The COO provides a comprehensive update on the achievements of the annual and strategic plans to the Board.
 All employees have one-to-one weekly meetings with their line manager to monitor progress and support staff development which then form the basis for bi-annual reviews.
 This is further supported by a fortnightly all-staff meeting.
 Strategy and escalated issues are reviewed by the Leadership team in meetings held twice weekly.

-Additionally, we deliver high quality mid-year and end-of-year reports to our Accounting Technician Apprenticeship funder, SOLAS.
+Additionally, we deliver high quality mid-year and end-of-year reports to our Accounting Technician Apprenticeship funder, SOLAS, the State agency for Further Education and Training.